 Students will be guided by a William & Mary faculty mentor from a discipline relevant to their chosen research topic.

-Make sure your chosen faculty mentor knows that they will be writing a letter of recommendation for you, mentoring your research, and helping you with your presentation at the Fall Undergraduate Research Symposium.
+Make sure your chosen faculty mentor knows that they will be completing a recommendation form for you, mentoring your research, and helping you with your presentation at the Fall Undergraduate Research Symposium.